filamentphp/filament/packages/forms/docs/07-testing.md

 All examples in this guide will be written using [Pest](https://pestphp.com).
 However, you can easily adapt this to a PHPUnit.

 Since the form builder works on Livewire components, you can use the [Livewire testing helpers](https://laravel-livewire.com/docs/testing).
-However, we have custom testing helpers that you can use for forms:
+However, we have custom testing helpers that you can use with forms:

-## Forms
+## Form existance

-To check that a Livewire component has a form, use `assertFormExists`:
+To check that a Livewire component has a form, use `assertFormExists()`:

 ```php
 use function Pest\Livewire\livewire;